qiling9760/sep10-freedom-project/blog/entry07.md

 ## Skills
 ### Embracing failure
 One skill I learned is **embracing failure** because I learned from my mistakes.
-I did not make enough eye contact when presenting in front of the class, so I am going to do better next and make more eye contact.
+I did not make enough eye contact when presenting in front of the class, so I am going to do better next time and make more eye contact.

 ### Organization
 Another skill I learned is **organization**.
 I learned to organize everything I did in the past few months for my Freedom Project.
 I only put the important things in my presentation and not let the unimportant things take up my time in the presentation and the elevator pitch.